-- Clubs should ensure that they provide accessible facilities and comply with health and safety legislation; - Unless someone has an exemption, face coverings are mandatory for all staff in retail/hospitality outlets (e.g. a clubhouse).
-This also applies to users of the facility, except when seated at a table to eat or drink. - Ensure access is still provided to accessible toilets, accessible parking bays and accessible access into facilities; - Changes to toilet facilities, their location and accessibility including access to hand-washing facilities.
+- Clubs should ensure that they provide accessible facilities and comply with health and safety legislation; - Ensure access is still provided to accessible toilets, accessible parking bays and accessible access into facilities; - Changes to toilet facilities, their location and accessibility including access to hand-washing facilities.
 Consider the possibility that individuals may not be able to access a toilet to wash their hands and what alternative access to clean water could be put in place; - Ensure participants arrive changed and ready to exercise and leave immediately after the activity.